Our mission is to seek the challenges of the city and to be a part of downtown Wilmington as we live into the realities of urban life.

 Our principal focus on local mission is now incorporated into Urban Immersion, with its main programs: The Corner (partnership with visiting mission groups) and The Corner Table (cooking classes for youths aging out of foster care, and for young adults with Down Syndrome moving into independent living).

 Friendship House Dinners: One or more volunteers prepare and take dinner to typically ten women residing in Friendship House's transitional homes.
 Volunteers are invited (and encouraged!) to share the meal and hear the stories of the women.
-To make dinner, contact Doug Gerdts.
+To offer assistance, contact the church office.

 Meals on Wheels: This renowned program delivers hot meals to the homebound.
 A First & Central member and pastor brought Meals on Wheels to Wilmington 40 years ago, and it continues to be an important volunteer opportunity for our members.